drojaazu/suddendesu/content/entry/tinkle-pit-leftover-demo-screen-and-level-select/index.md

 Aside from the different credits, it looks like that final spanking image is not used in the normal ending.

-This is another one of those things like <a href="/entry/mouja-unused-test-menu-debug-functions-easter-eggs-and-more">the bonus shooting game in Mouja</a> or <a href="/entry/raimais-pause-and-level-select">the hidden ending in Raimais</a> where it's possible that someone has seen this before but the requirements to get to it are hard enough that such people are pretty rare.
+This is another one of those things like [the bonus shooting game in Mouja](/entry/mouja-unused-test-menu-debug-functions-easter-eggs-and-more) or [the hidden ending in Raimais](/entry/raimais-pause-and-level-select) where it's possible that someone has seen this before but the requirements to get to it are hard enough that such people are pretty rare.
 In any case, I didn't see it documented anywhere in my cursory google searches (though [this site](https://strategywiki.org/wiki/Tinkle_Pit/Final_Battle) has the special credits listed out, but doesn't mention the 1cc requirement, which makes me think it was beaten using savestates and the author didn't realized it was a special ending).
 Another obscure easter egg brought to light!

 # Alternate Copyright